rbaumbach/RealFakes/README.md

 # RealFakes [![Build Status](https://travis-ci.org/rbaumbach/RealFakes.svg?branch=master)](https://travis-ci.org/rbaumbach/RealFakes)

+Note: This repo is being deprecated in favor of my current pod that contains wrappers, fakes and extensions in Swift.
+[Check out Capsule](https://github.com/rbaumbach/Capsule)

 A Repo that contains "Real Fake" objects that can be used for testing iOS applications.

 ## Introduction